openethereum/openethereum.github.io/Configuring-Parity.md

                                  execution time limit.
 Also number of offending actions have to reach the threshold within that time.
                                  (default: 180 seconds)
+  --no-persistent-txqueue        Don't save pending local transactions to disk to be
+                                 restored whenever the node restarts.
+                                 (default: false).
   --remove-solved                Move solved blocks from the work package queue
                                  instead of cloning them.
 This gives a slightly faster import speed, but means that extra solutions